DLR-RM/amp/README.md

 * Orocos KDL http://www.orocos.org/kdl
 * Bullet Collision Library http://bulletphysics.org  (Collision library)

-Amp will try to find the depencies using the native CMake find_package() tool as well as with the PkgConfig module.
-Paths to the valid package paths for the required dependencies and the desired optional ones should be set in the CMAKE_PREFIX_PATH.
-Static versions of the kdtree and EigenQuadProg (header only) are also provided in the ./contrib dir.
+Amp will try to find the depencies using the native CMake `find_package()` tool as well as with the `PkgConfig` module.
+Valid paths to the required dependencies and the desired optional ones should be set in the `CMAKE_PREFIX_PATH`.
+Static versions of the kdtree and EigenQuadProg (header only) are also provided in the contrib dir.

 Quick Installation
 -------------------